tscanlin/developers.optimizely.com/src/content/javascript/reference/index.md

 // Modify elements displaying product prices whenever they appear on the page
-// We want huge to be huge and in your face because we have the lowest prices out there var cancelProductPriceObserver = utils.observeSelector('.ppPrice', function(priceElement) {
+// We want huge to be huge and in your face because we have the lowest prices out there var cancelProductPriceObserver = utils.observeSelector('.productPrice', function(priceElement) {
   priceElement.style.fontSize = '30px';
   priceElement.style.color = 'red';
 });